heroncenter/heroncenter.github.io/README.md

 \---

 Below the three dotted lines, add any additional text you would like to appear on the page.
-Place the image in the **assets/img/classes/\[folder with the name of the class\]**.
+Place the image file in the **assets/img/classes/\[folder with the name of the class\]**.
+The image *must* be 400x300.

 The Support page: **pages/support.md**